 University Expulsion/Termination is permanent immediate dismissal and ongoing exclusion from the University learning community.
-Individuals who are expelled/terminated are considered Persona Non Grata and may not be present on campus or at any campus events or programs either on or off campus.
+Individuals expelled/ terminated are considered Persona Non Grata and may not be present on campus or at any campus events or programs on or off campus.
 Students who have been expelled are not eligible for readmission.
-In such a case as a student is expelled before matriculation then their admission is considered to be revoked.
+In such a case as a student is expelled before matriculation then their admission is revoked.